 Law graduate jobs

+Our law programmes boast an incredibly high track record for graduate employability, with our graduates entering a variety of exciting careers.
 In recent years, our law graduates have secured some fantastic roles including:

-- Litigation Legal Secretary, Lee and Company solicitors (2014 graduate)
+- Litigation Legal Secretary, Lee and Company solicitors

-- Legal Analyst, MOD (2014 graduate)
+- Legal Analyst, Ministry of Defence

-- Residential Property Paralegal, TWM Solicitors (2014 graduate)
+- Residential Property Paralegal, TWM Solicitors

-- Case Worker, National Centre for Domestic Violence (2015 graduate)
+- Case Worker, National Centre for Domestic Violence

-- Liability Claims Handler, AXA (2014 graduate)
+- Liability Claims Handler, AXA

-- Legal Assistant, Betteridges (2015 graduate)
+- Legal Assistant, Betteridges

-- Litigation Negotiator, Byron Carter Solicitiors (2015 graduate)
+- Litigation Negotiator, Byron Carter Solicitors.

-I would certainly recommend a Professional Training placement to future students.
+"I would certainly recommend a Professional Training placement to future students.
 It is a fantastic opportunity to gain valuable experience that many of your peers will not have and it allows students to get fully immersed in a working environment and get some hands-on experience that would be impossible to obtain through a short-term work experience or vacation scheme."